alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # computer-vision-xenopus-tadpole-tracker
-Program with OpenCV (Python and C++) that tracks and records data of *Xenopus laevis* tadpoles.
-Using Tensorflow to train neural network for tadpole image classifier and construct decision trees / kNN to improve trajectory prediction.
+Program with OpenCV (Python / C++) and Tensorflow that tracks and records data of *Xenopus laevis* tadpoles.

+Will use Faster R-CNN algorithm with retrained neural network image classifier for tadpole detection.

+In addition to detection, tracking is the other major challenge to be solved- will construct decision tree classifiers / kNN / similar machine learning algorithms for trajectory prediction and correction.

 Project is in collaboration with neuroscience researchers at Bard College.